-Because it is very likely that unit costs will decrease over time, the assumption of "constant unit costs" is almost by definition too conservative.
+Because it is very likely that unit costs will decrease over time, the assumption of 'constant unit costs' is almost by definition too conservative.
 It will result in an overestimation of costs.
 The extent to which this is the case is uncertain.
-Yet, due to a lack of insight into changes in unit costs, an assumption of constant costs is not unusual in policy-related ex-ante research.
+Yet, due to a lack of insight into changes in unit costs, I have experienced that an assumption of constant costs is not unusual in policy related ex ante research.